 € 2.130 per person (4 participants)

 € 2.030 per person (6 participants)

 - There is a high-season 15% surcharge from July 14th to Sept 8th.

 - There is a private-room supplement in Rifugi: €40 per Rifugio, per person per night (based on availability).

 - Prices may increase between the time of quotation and booking.
 Your Dolomite Mountains consultant will inform you of any changes.

 - Logistics and map of the area

-- 2 night accommodation in 4-star hotel in Bressanone
+- 2 nights accommodation in 4-star hotel in Bressanone

-- 1 night accommodation in 3-star Val di Funes
+- 1 night accommodation in 3-star in Val di Funes

-- 2 night accommodation in 4-star in San Vigilio
+- 2 nights accommodation in 4-star in San Vigilio

 - Private transfers as per itinerary